ziadloo/WSS/README.md

 In production, you should run the server as a Daemon (in Linux) or a Service (in Windows).
 Please refer to the appropriate section in this file in order to learn how to do this.

-Installing the project as a Daemon in Lunix:
+Installing the project as a Daemon in Linux:
 --------------------------------------------

 	0. For these steps to work you will need "mono-service", so install that first.